 Fortunately, researchers have continued to study the condition in hopes of better understanding its effects on those who live with it.
 Recently, some experts discovered that fibromyalgia may affect brain processing in a way that causes severe pain.

 To determine why painkillers do not work for many people with fibromyalgia, researchers studied the brain activity of several people who have fibromyalgia and compared it to the brain activity of those who do not have it.
-They put the study participants in two situations: one in which they were anticipating to be in pain, and one in which they were anticipating pain relief.
+They put the study participants in two situations: one in which they were anticipating to be in pain and one in which they were anticipating pain relief.
 The results were differences in brain processing that could help explain aspects of fibromyalgia.

-Researchers discovered that patients with fibromyalgia had less activity in the parts of their brains that are involved in cognitive, sensory, affective and pain regulating processes compared to those who do not have fibromyalgia.
+Researchers discovered that patients with fibromyalgia had less activity in the parts of their brains that are involved in cognitive, sensory, effective and pain regulating processes compared to those who do not have fibromyalgia.
 However, fibromyalgia patients showed hardly activity in the part of the brain that processes punishment and reward during the study.
 Subjects who did not have fibromyalgia showed heightened activity in the same area during pain anticipation and less activity when they expected pain relief.